Siracusant/HyprConfigs/README.md

 - Press `Esc` to exit the insert mode and enter `:wq` to save.
 - Now, you can play with yourself pleasantly :)

-**Tip:** *The above operations can be performed automatically by running the setup.sh script file in the HyprConfigs directory. ("HyprConfigs/setup.sh") *
+**Tip:** *The above operations can be performed automatically by running the setup.sh script file in the HyprConfigs directory. ("HyprConfigs/setup.sh")*

+**However**, *If you find that your Pacman is unable to query some of these packages, you can try to install the software through YAY or replace your Pacman source.*

+**Supplement**, *If you find any packages missing from the automatic script, please raise an issue to fix it.*

 ## Hypr / Global Hot Keys
 1. Evoke the Alacritty terminal `Alt + T` or `Alt + A`;